-Somewhere past Jinja and the source of the Nile, beyond the bustling towns of Iganga and Mbale and as you begin the climb onto Mount Elgon, something changes.
+Somewhere past Jinja and the source of the Nile, beyond the bustling towns of Iganga and Mbale and as you climb onto Mount Elgon, something changes.
 You move into a region where running is very much a way of life, an opportunity, a badge of honour.
-The area of East Africa known as the ‘Land of Champions’.
+The area of Uganda known as the ‘Land of Champions’.

 We pass this border (it’s imaginary, there’s not a checkpoint where a guard verifies that you’re packing a Garmin and have an acceptable VO2 max) and begin the climb upward, passing through the small settlements that cling to the edge of the only tarmac road on the mountain.
 We reach the end of the tourist trail at Sipi, home of the waterfall.
 From hereon in, it’s pretty much only runners, hikers and mountain bikers that venture further as we continue the half an hour or so to Kapchorwa town, sitting at just under 2000m altitude.
 Kapchorwa is a small town who’s centre is congregated on the same tarmac road before a series of smaller villages on the outskirts become miles of farmland and tiny rural communities.
 In this ordinary farming town, live extraordinary athletes, including London 2012 Olympic marathon champion Stephen Kiprotich , World/Commonwealth champion and multiple world record holder, Joshua Cheptegei and junior sensation Jacob Kiplimo.